This easy red vegetable curry recipe is a go-to in our house for Meatless Mondays and for using up sad, neglected veggies.

 Although I’ve managed to gain acceptance for a once-a-week vegetarian meal, the idea of outright vegetarianism goes over like a lead balloon in this household.
 But—baby steps!

-Part of my New Year’s Resolution last year was to get more veggies into our diet (more on that here), and red vegetable curry seemed like a perfect veggie-delivery meal to have in my playbook.
+Part of my New Year’s Resolution last year was to get more veggies into our diet (more on that here).
+This easy red vegetable curry seemed like a perfect veggie-delivery meal to have in my playbook.

 But the first time I put this red vegetable curry together for dinner, Phil was not excited.